California Medical Malpractice Insurance

 Obtained from the California Department of Insurance, 2012.

 The Medical Injury Compensation Reform Act places limitations on trial awards and plaintiffs' attorney fees for medical malpractice cases in California.
 Primarily, MICRA limits compensation for non-economic damages such as emotional or mental distress, pain, or suffering, to no more than $250,000.
-Additional stipulations of MICRA include the following:
+Additional stipulations of MICRA and legislation that has passed since include the following:

 - Patients are required to give a 90 day advanced notice of intention to file a claim.